-Now that we have identified what might be achieved by comparing the styles of the text in the five categories involving two texts, how can this be applied to the synoptic problem?
-Because there are three texts, the gospels of Matthew, Mark, and Luke (or GMt, GMk, and GLk), we can perform three sets of pair-wise comparisons:
+The Stylometric Analysis page describes what might be achieved by comparing the styles (the frequencies with which different words are used)) of parallel portions of text created by either Two Authors or Three Authors, so how can this be applied to the synoptic problem?
+Because there are three texts, the gospels of Matthew, Mark, and Luke, we can perform three sets of pair-wise comparisons:

 “Synoptic Concordance of the First Three Gospels: A Research Project of the Department of New Testament Studies of the University of Bamberg, Germany.”